alex-parra/powerdash-magento1/README.md

 ## Magento 1.x Dashboard Reports Extension

 Upgrade your Admin Dashboard with the most complete Dashboard Extension for Magento.
 **50+ stats/reports right on your dashboard!**
-PowerDash replaces the default Admin Dashboard with one that will help you manage your business.
-PowerDash places at a glance all the stats that matter, so you can keep an eye on your store's KPIs without effort.
+PowerDash replaces the default Admin Dashboard with one that will help you manage your business and places at a glance all the stats that matter, so you can keep an eye on your store's KPIs without effort.

 ![Preview of PowerDash Magento Dashboard](https://softag.store/media/m1connect-feat.jpg)